 In the case of doubt with regard to the age of an unaccompanied asylum-seeking child, authorities may order a medical examination.
 Several methods might be used.
 According to the Asylum Act and decrees of the Minister of Interior (which are not public), age assessments through medical examination should be a measure of ultima ratio.
 Other evidence to prove age should be verified first.
 If doubts remain after investigations and age assessment, the principle of in dubio pro minore (the benefit of the doubt) should apply.
 As part of a multifactorial examination methodology, three individual examinations are carried out (i.e. physical, dental and x-ray examinations).
 According to the Ministry of Interior, these examinations are conducted in compliance with the guidelines of the Association for Forensic Age Diagnostics (AGFAD).

 However, these principles are not strictly applied in practice.
 Children undertake age assessment tests but the asylum authorities do not acknowledge the documents that are submitted to them nor do they allocate sufficient time to obtain such documents.
 The Human Rights Board (Menschenrechtsbeirat), NGOs and the Medical Association have criticised the age assessment methods.
 The age assessment examination states a minimum age and consists of three medical examinations: a general medical examination; an X-ray examination of the wrist and a dental examination by a dentist.
-If the X-ray examination of the wrist is not conclusive, a further X-ray (CT) examination of the clavicle may be ordered.
-In a conference of November 2017 (the yearly “politische Kindermedizin” conference), civil society organisations adopted a resolution demanding the termination of unjustified X-Ray tests, which was not followed in practice.
+If the X-ray examination of the wrist is not conclusive, a further X-ray (CT) examination of the clavicle may be ordered..

 An example in which the VwGH applied the benefit of the doubt and ruled that the applicant should be considered to be a minor concerned a Gambian asylum seeker.
 His birth certificate, delivered by the Gambian authorities, indicated that he was a minor but the authorities in Norway and Italy had determined that he was an adult.
 The BFA had considered that the concerned Gambian applicant was between 17,04 and 18,44 years.

-Even though strategic litigation against the application of age assessment has almost ceased in the last years, criticism and concerns continue to be voiced.
-The BFA regularly orders age assessment procedures, even in cases in which the applicants offered to present documents within days or weeks, The costs of an age assessment are between € 489.20 and € 1,246.80.
+Even though strategic litigation against the application of age assessment has almost ceased in the last years, concerns are being articulated by NGOs especially in reference to the indiscriminate application of age assessments The BFA regularly orders age assessment procedures, even in cases in which the applicants offered to present documents within days or weeks.
+The costs of an age assessment range between € 489.20 and € 1,246.80.
 The statistical data of the Ministry of Interior is incomplete and does not allow to draw conclusions on the proportionality and scientific value of the application of age assessment.

 Challenging age assessments